o1-labs/uptime-service-validation/README.md

 > 🗒️ **Note 1:** For convenience, an SSL certificate is provided in this repository and can be found at [/uptime_service_validation/database/aws_keyspaces/cert/sf-class2-root.crt](/uptime_service_validation/database/aws_keyspaces/cert/sf-class2-root.crt).
 Alternatively, the certificate can also be downloaded directly from AWS.
 Detailed instructions for obtaining the certificate are available in the AWS Keyspaces documentation, which you can access [here](https://docs.aws.amazon.com/keyspaces/latest/devguide/using_python_driver.html#using_python_driver.BeforeYouBegin).

-> 🗒️ **Note 2:** Docker image already includes cert and has `SSL_CERTFILE` set up, however it can be overriden by providing this env variable to docker.
+> 🗒️ **Note 2:** Docker image of this program already includes cert and has `SSL_CERTFILE` set up, however it can be overriden by providing this env variable to docker.

 ### Test Configuration